CREO MILL PROTOTYPING

 - Tooling library

-- Learn to create, check, and optimize NC sequences.
+- Learn to create, check, and optimize CNC sequences

-- Discuss Creo’s ability for adaptation to design changes.
+- Creo’s ability to adapt to design changes

 - Eliminate data translation errors with an integrated CAD/CAM from conceptual design to manufacturing.

-- Discuss why and how to use a previous re-roughing NC sequence as a reference for a new re-roughing operation.
+- Use of a previous re-roughing NC sequence as a reference for a new re-roughing operation

-- Discuss how simulation can facilitate tool path verification process.
+- Discuss how simulation can facilitate the tool path verification process & catching mistakes